11 Cheyney Street, Homedale

 Origins

-This house is on part of an historic dwelling site, originally an enclosure of about half an acre, believed to be from the common land of Steeple Morden Manor.
-On the Enclosure Map the full plot is outlined in red and originally probably included that part of the yellow outlined plot directly behind, which was split off to become 12 & 14 Hay Street.
+This house is on part of an historic dwelling site, originally an enclosure of about half an acre, believed to have been taken from the common land of Steeple Morden Manor.
+On the Enclosure Map 1817 the full plot is outlined in green and was in the single ownership of Thomas Strickland.
+Depicted are what appear to be four cottages with a house to their right, fronting Cheyney Street.

 Parcel Owner Occupier Description Extent